matwilso/matwilso.github.io/_posts/gpt-sim.md

 At that point, it might not be as simple as taking out-of-the-box vanilla video-GPT-X and using it for high-fidelity simulation---it might require some physics-sim specifc effort to make it work---but it will be possible.

-I think preparing for the world where the scaling hypothesis and the bitter lesson are true is important.
+And I think preparing for the world where the scaling hypothesis and the bitter lesson are true is important.
 What is going to matter in 10-20 years?
-Is your current research?
-Is it building to anything that might?
+Are you building towards something that might?

 Specifically, I think this is going to look like huge models trained on massive datasets.
 And then we reuse these massive models for different tasks.